Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Heart Failure and Heart Transplantation Fellowship

-Under the direction of Dr. Jon Kobashigawa, the Cedars-Sinai Heart Failure and Transplantation Program serves as a major referral center for the southwestern United States and follows over 1000 heart failure and heart transplant patients.
+Under the direction of Jon Kobashigawa, MD, the Cedars-Sinai Heart Failure and Transplantation Program serves as a major referral center for the southwestern United States and follows over 1000 heart failure and heart transplant patients.
 In 2012, the program performed 95 adult heart transplants, the highest volume in the United States.
 Our fellows are an integral part of a team of cardiologists, cardiothoracic surgeons, nurse coordinators and research nurses.

 The Advanced Heart Failure and Transplantation Fellowship is an ACGME-accredited fellowship which provides specialized education in the pathophysiology and treatment of heart failure and cardiac transplantation.
 The clinical experience consists of inpatient care (intensive care, step-down, and consultative services), outpatient clinics, and time in the endomyocardial biopsy suite.
 Clinical training and didactic teaching will be provided by faculty with expertise in heart failure diagnosis and management, ventricular assist devices, heart transplantation, and other medical and surgical approaches to advanced cardiac disease.
 Fellows will receive training in accordance with United Network for Organ Sharing guidelines for the training of a heart transplant physician including:

 - Extensive training in the management of ventricular dysfunction.

 - Management of heart failure patients within the entire clinical spectrum from ambulatory to severe, drug refractory heart failure.